Skip to content

 ABOUT THIS REPORT

-Although this report focuses on the development of a Ultrasonic Transducer, the insights and methodology are broadly relevant to a wide range of similar medical devices providing general principles and realistic planning assumptions to guide innovators through the development landscape—especially for devices that might appear simple but involve hidden complexities.
+Although this report focuses on the development of an Ultrasonic Transducer, the insights and methodology are broadly relevant to a wide range of similar medical devices providing general principles and realistic planning assumptions to guide innovators through the development landscape, especially for devices that might appear simple but involve hidden complexities.

 DEVICE OVERVIEW